 Check with professionals who have experience when it comes to patents, seeking legal advice from a solicitor or a patent attorney is your best option.
 Alternatively, you can get in touch with a member of staff at the Intellectual Property Offices ran by the UK government.

-It sounds like a complicate process; however, its one well worth following because you never know what lies around the corner for you.
-Failure, and knowing that youve tried in the first place, is better than thinking about what would have happened, should you have gone through the process of trying.
+It sounds like a complicate process; it’s one well worth following because you never know what lies around the corner for you.
+Failure, and knowing that you’ve tried in the first place, is better than thinking about what would have happened, should you have gone through the process of trying.
 Good luck.

 If you have any comments or questions please feel free to get in touch with usJ Also, of course if you have actually been successful in getting a patent approved in the UK we would love to hear from you!